Year-End Tax Planning with Mark Doran Podcast

 The end of the year is the time to take a look at your personal finances to identify any future events that could affect your taxable income, and come up with steps to lower your overall taxes.

 The year is almost over, and that means now is the time to think about something very serious.
-That something is taxes, and right now, before the year is over, you still have time to manage your tax situation and to minimize the impact of taxes on your economic freedom.
+That something is taxes, and right now, before the year is over, you still have time to manage your situation and to minimize the impact of on your economic freedom.

 In the latest episode of the Science of Economic Freedom, “Year-end Tax Planning 2018,” I speak with Mark Doran, Senior Tax Director for Mercer Advisors.
 Mark has over three decades as a CPA helping families, plan, manage and file their income taxes, and that makes him the perfect expert to turn to for guidance on year-end tax planning.